ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Lumbrokinase and Nattokinase share the same bioavailability tier (good (S2)).

-Lumbrokinase carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist in the FormulaForge formulary.
-Nattokinase carries a bioavailability tier of S2 (good (S2)) and is classified as T1 Preferred.
+Lumbrokinase carries a bioavailability tier of S2 (good (S2)) and is classified as Secondary Form in the FormulaForge formulary.
+Nattokinase carries a bioavailability tier of S2 (good (S2)) and is classified as Preferred Form.

 Lumbrokinase is a complex of fibrinolytic enzymes derived from earthworms (Lumbricus rubellus), standardized to 20,000 LKU/mg.
 Research suggests it may have broader fibrin-degrading activity than nattokinase, with the ability to act on both fibrin clots and fibrin degradation products.
 Used in functional medicine for cardiovascular and circulatory support.